gabrielqap/hubspot-integration/README.md

 # HubSpot Integration API

-A Java Spring Boot REST API for integrating with HubSpot CRM using OAuth 2.0 (Authorization Code Flow).
+A Java Spring Boot REST API to integrate with HubSpot CRM using OAuth 2.0 Authorization Code Flow.
-The project includes endpoints for contact creation, webhook handling (with HMAC validation), and asynchronous processing using RabbitMQ.
+Supports contact creation, full contact sync, and webhook handling with HMAC validation.

 ## Technologies Used